khinsen/leibniz/README.md

    [Nature Physics](http://www.nature.com/nphys/index.html), under the title
    [Digital Science](http://www.nature.com/doifinder/10.1038/nphys3815).

+ - My article [Verifiability in computer-aided research: the role of digital scientific notations at the human-computer interface](https://peerj.com/articles/cs-158/) reports on the research that has lead to the development of Leibniz.

  - I have written two short essays on related topics:
    [Scientific communication in the digital age](http://dx.doi.org/10.1063/PT.3.3181)